MagicPiperSec/project-ha1l/README.md

 This Repo is used to upload binary releases, documents of Project Ha1l.

 You should follow the Issue And PR template before you submit it.
-Any invalid-formatted issue will be closed directly.
+Any invalid-formatted issue will be closed directly without further notice.

 The second time of directly-closed Issue or PR will lead to ban you forever.